Carmen (1915 Cecil B. DeMille film)

 Carmen is a 1915 American silent drama film directed by Cecil B. DeMille.
 The film is based on the novella Carmen by Prosper Mérimée.
 The existing versions of this film appear to be from the re-edited 1918 re-release.

 Plot

-Don José, an officer of the law, is seduced by the gypsy girl Carmen, in order to facilitate her clan's smuggling endeavors.
-Don José becomes obsessed, turning to violent crime himself in order to keep her attention.
+A group of smugglers are trying to enter Spain, but Don José, an officer of the law, refuses to accept a bribe, so they hatch a plot to seduce him using a gypsy girl; Carmen.
+Don José becomes obsessed with her and kills a fellow officer who disrespects Carmen causing him to flee and join the smugglers.
+He soon finds out Carmen is leaving to go to Seville and he secretly follows her.
+While there she gets married and enraged Don kills her and then himself.